DanielKnauf/SimpleTimer/README.md

 Over time the implementation changed a lot, e.g. from a _classic_ android architecure approach to _mvvm_ or from _java_ to _kotlin_.
 While working on this project, one underlying _principle_ emerged: do not do any logic inside `Activity` or `Fragment`, place all functionality into the `ViewModel` or extract it into a `Service`.

-## Core Module
+## Architecture concept

-The underlying `core` module was extracted and can be found here: [ArchServices](https://github.com/DanielKnauf/ArchServices)
+The underlying architecture concept was extracted and can be found here: [ArchServices](https://github.com/DanielKnauf/ArchServices)

 ## License